-- Determine the circumstances under which a company is prohibited from making a distribution except out of profits available for the purpose.^{11a} - Require auditors expressly to report non-compliance, such as the requirements relating to the maintenance of adequate accounting records^{11b} or the disclosure of particulars of directors' remuneration in a company's financial statements.^{11c}
+- Determine the circumstances under which a company is prohibited from making a distribution except out of profits available for the purpose.
+11a - Require auditors expressly to report non-compliance, such as the requirements relating to the maintenance of adequate accounting records^{11b} or the disclosure of particulars of directors' remuneration in a company's financial statements.^{11c}

 Some provisions in those laws and regulations may be directly relevant to specific assertions in the financial statements (e.g., the completeness of income tax provisions), while others may be directly relevant to the financial statements as a whole (e.g., the required statements constituting a complete set of financial statements).
-The aim of the requirement in paragraph 14 is for the auditor to obtain sufficient appropriate audit evidence regarding the determination of amounts and disclosures in the financial statements.
+The aim of the requirement in paragraph 14 is for the auditor to obtain sufficient appropriate audit evidence regarding the determination of amounts and disclosures in the financial statements in compliance with the relevant provisions of those laws and regulations.